ibm-cloud-docs/vmwaresolutions/vmonic/eos-vsphere65.md

 vSphere 7 is also the exclusive basis for VMware Regulated Workloads.

-For more information about end of life procedures for {{site.data.keyword.cloud_notm}} infrastructure services and Third–Party software products, see [Lifecycle policy for IBM Cloud products](https://www.ibm.com/cloud/cloud-prod-life).
+For more information about end of life procedures for {{site.data.keyword.cloud_notm}} infrastructure services and Third–Party software products, see [Lifecycle policy for {{site.data.keyword.cloud_notm}} products](https://www.ibm.com/cloud/cloud-prod-life).
 If you have any questions or need assistance, email clouddigitalsales@us.ibm.com or open a support ticket in the VMware Solutions console.

 ## Related links
 {: #eos-vsphere65-related}